PistonDevelopers/freetype-rs/README.md

 ## Examples

-To build examples, enter the corresponding example folder and run `cargo build`.
+To build examples, use `cargo test`.
+They are all built in `./target/examples/*`.

 For example:
 ```
 # build
-cd examples/font_with_piston
-cargo build
+cargo test
 # run
-./target/font_with_piston
+./target/examples/font_with_piston
 ```

 [How to contribute](https://github.com/PistonDevelopers/piston/blob/master/CONTRIBUTING.md)